-This is just a sampling of purchases that could be eligible.
-To determine just what you can buy and use your travel credit for, you’ll need to see how charges code on your credit card statement.
+This is just a sampling of purchases that are eligible.
+To determine exactly what you can buy and use your travel credit for, you’ll need to see how charges code on your credit card statement.

 To help Chase identify which purchases should receive bonus points or count toward travel credits like this one, retailers are assigned a merchant category code.
 Depending on this code, the bank can then identify which purchases are food, which are travel and so on.
 If you aren’t sure if a purchase will code as travel using this system, you can always make a small sample purchase and see how it displays on your credit card statement.
 Here’s how it looks for Sapphire Reserve cardholders.

 You can also use this feature to visualize which purchases qualify for bonus points on dining purchases.